20 Best Things to Do in Juneau, AK

 Next, attempt the hike along the trail to the majestic Gastineau Peak.

-The Last Chance Mining Museum
+Admire the Exhibits at the Last Chance Mining Museum

-This small museum is dedicated to mining, and the artifacts here retell the saga of the famous Alaskan Gold Rush.
+The Last Chance Mining Museum is dedicated to mining, and the artifacts here retell the saga of the famous Alaskan Gold Rush.

-You can take a look at the vintage mining machines to bring out the latent Steampunk in you.
+Catch interesting trivia with the many informative labels and placards placed by their sides, and look at the vintage mining machines to bring out the latent Steampunk in you.

 The artifacts from the mines are equally exciting and narrate the story of the brave miners who risked their lives all those years ago.